Published July 18, 2017

-Wheatgrass contains Vitamins E and B which work to strengthen the immune system, stimulate the nervous system, and prevent heart disease.
-The Chlorophyll and Folic Acid in wheatgrass cleanses the liver and blood by aiding in the production of hemoglobin, the protein that moves oxygen through the blood.
+Wheatgrass contains Vitamins E and B, which work to strengthen the immune system, stimulate the nervous system, and prevent heart disease.
+The Chlorophyll and Folic Acid in wheatgrass cleanse the liver and blood by aiding in the production of hemoglobin, the protein that moves oxygen through the blood.
 Wheatgrass is believed to increase vitality and stamina, combat free radicals, and even reduce body odor.
-All of the benefits that a human receives from consuming wheatgrass juice, so do the cats who eat the grass, but what about dogs?
-Does wheatgrass benefit the health of dogs in the same way?
-Short answer: Yes.
+All of the benefits that a human receives from consuming wheatgrass juice can also be applied to cats who eat the grass fresh.

-Working with a local veterinarian, Tom Stem, adopted a terminally-ill dog with cancer and started feeding it the same way he’d fed the others.
-In a few weeks, the dog began to regain its mobility, and within four months the dog was completely mobile, strutting around Stem’s farm.
-Even though, the dog eventually died from the cancer, it was able to live nine months longer than what was initially expected, and not only just live but live happily as a dog should.
-Read the article here: http://drwheatgrass.com/assets/DOGS-PROVE-WHEATGRASS-WORKS.pdf
+Working with a local veterinarian, Tom Stem adopted a terminally-ill dog with cancer and started feeding it the same way he’d fed the others.
+In a few weeks, the dog began to regain its mobility.
+Within four months, the dog was completely mobile and strutting around Stem’s farm.
+Even though the dog eventually died from cancer, it was able to live nine months longer than what was initially expected.
+Not only did it just live, but lived happily as a dog should.
+Read more about this story in "Dogs Prove Wheatgrass Works."